HenrikSamuelsson/c-programming-design-patterns/opaque-pattern/opaque-pattern.md

 ## Motivation

-The opaque pattern limits dependencies, the application code that uses the opaque object can not depend on the implementation of the opaque.
-The application can only use the public interface, actual implementation is hidden, intentionally preventing the application from knowing details that could cause undesired coupling.
-The result is improved maintainability enabling refactoring of the opaque without needing to worry about breaking the application that uses the opaque.
+The opaque pattern limits dependencies, the application code that uses the opaque object is prevented from depending on the implementation details of the opaque.
+The application will only use the public interface, actual implementation is intentionally hidden preventing the application from knowing details that could cause undesired coupling.
+The result is improved maintainability by enabling refactoring of the opaque without needing to worry about breaking the application that uses the opaque.

 ## Implementation